 First, they are the basic problems involving the mere fact of touring in Europe.
 You are crossing a border every night.
 In some of them, you can literally have all your papers in order, but language problems can leave you sitting waiting four to six hours Why?

 Because border agents are waiting to give them a box with shirts or CDs to allow you to pass.
 It's basically a bribe, and both sides are sitting there waiting until a manager, or whoever, realize what is happening.
 In a specifically border, we waited six hours.
 It was an amazing scene.
 There were three busloads with fans with nothing to do; a cabin full of liquor and a hole in the floor to go to the bathroom.
 These good times.

-I'll tell you a funny story.
-Our "rider" technical specifies that the local company has to provide a system of cables to connect the stage and front.
-Basically, it is something very generic, you could ask, considering that our "rider" not had one.
-Then, in a particular country, we go out at night before we meet with people in charge of sound, lighting and stage.
-These guys came from Germany.
-It was a trip of four days for them to arrive, so there was no way they returned to get something they had forgotten.
-Unfortunately they forgot the cable system or were simply lost.
+I'm going to tell you a funny story.
+Our technical "rider" specifies that the local company has to provide a cable system to connect the stage and the front.
+Basically, it is something very generic that can be asked, considering that our "rider" did not have one.
+Then, in a particular country, we went out at night before meeting with the people in charge of sound, lighting and stage.
+These boys came from Germany.
+It was a four-day trip for them to arrive, so there was no way they would go back to get something they had forgotten.
+Unfortunately, they forgot the cable system or simply lost it.

 We also realized that night that there was no sound companies at about a hundred miles around, so the rent was not a possibility.
 In addition, the city had blackouts constantly and some sectors had energy during the day and others only at night.
 He also caught our attention that in order to obtain energy had to bribe the governor of the city.
 These things made this concert crazy.